AnnaGerber/little-bits-js/README.md

-# Programming Little Bits circuits using JavaScript
+# Programming LittleBits with JavaScript

 By Anna Gerber